|Watch: A scientific introduction|

 to the TM technique

-Even the "mob-ruled"* Wikipedia, supposed by many to be neutral and reliable, is an amalgam of shifting content, based not on accuracy but on statements and opinions from almost any published source — regardless of how inaccurate that source may be — and assembled by rotating volunteers or Internet crusaders not required to be experts.
+Even the "mob-ruled"* Wikipedia, supposed by many to be neutral and reliable, is an amalgam of shifting content, based not on accuracy but on statements and opinions from almost any published source — regardless of how inaccurate that source may be — and assembled by rotating volunteers or well-meaning (hopefully) Internet crusaders who are not required to be experts.

 Our "MYTHS" page aims to clarify some of these misunderstandings.